 Individuals should check with their GP to ensure that they have received two doses of MMR vaccination prior to travel particularly to areas where the risk of measles is high.
 Previous infection with measles, mumps or rubella provides lifelong immunity against that particular disease.

 Here at London Travel Clinic, our travel health experts are always on hand to offer advice on all infectious diseases, including measles.
-You can book an appointment at one of our vaccination clinics today to ensure you are protected against measles whilst travelling abroad.
+You can book an appointment at one of our travel vaccination clinics today to ensure you are protected against measles whilst travelling abroad.

 Article last reviewed on 15/05/2019 by: